-You’d want an Orange County juvenile attorney who focuses the area of law to help you.
+You want an Orange County juvenile attorney who focuses the area of law to help you.
 A juvenile lawyer with a proven record of helping their clients in the toughest, most vulnerable situations of their lives.
 You would call Orange County Juvenile Defense Attorney, Katie Walsh.
 Our goal is simple: to do everything possible under the law to achieve the best results for your child.

-Prosecuting Agencies and Schools have become increasingly aggressive with calling the police, charging children with crimes, and expelling them from school.
+Police agencies and Schools have become increasingly aggressive with calling the police, charging children with crimes, and expelling them from school.
 We need to protect our children!
 As a juvenile defense lawyer in Orange County, CA, Katie has successfully defended cases involving the most serious charges from Attempted Murder or Rape, down to the minor charges of Petty Theft- all the while obtaining the best results with the least impact on my clients’ records.